Wildcat Weekend Activities

 Snowshoeing or cross country skiing on the Noquemanon Trail Network

-Location: Noquaemenon Trail Network (NTN) Forestville Trail Head, Forestville Rd.
+Location: Noquemanon Trail Network (NTN) Forestville Trail Head, Forestville Rd.
+Marquette

 Time: Friday, Saturday, Sunday

 For a memorable adventure, try a snowshoe or a cross country ski outing on the Noquemanon Trail Network.
-Find out what makes Marquette "Someplace Special" on one of the most beautiful trails.
-Take Wright St. to Forestville Rd. and follow the signs to the trailhead.
+Take Wright Street to Forestville Road and follow the signs to the trailhead.
+Check out Noquetrails.org for details.

 Location: Marquette Mountain, 4501 M-533, Marquette

-Marquette Mountain boasts some of the best skiing in the Upper Peninsula, so don't visit Marquette without spending a little time on the slopes!
+Marquette Mountain boasts some of the best skiing in the Upper Peninsula, so enjoy some time on the slopes on us.
+Check out mountain conditions at marquettemountain.com.
+This weekend, the hill hosts Spring Carnival and the Polar Plunge!

-Tube Slide and Skiing at the Al Quaal Recreation Area
+Tube Slide at the Al Quaal Recreation Area

 Location: 501 Poplar Street, Ishpeming

 This wild and natural 300-acre Ishpeming city park is on the north edge of town, overlooking Teal Lake.
-It hearkens back to the earlier, folksier, hardier style of winter sports brought by Scandinavians.
 Hot dogs and hot drinks are served weekends in the warming shelter.
-The 1,200-foot iced toboggan run is great fun.
-The adjacent downhill ski runs and a slalom run with rope tows is lighted.
+The 1,200-foot iced tube slide run is great fun.
 You can learn more on their website, Al Quaal Recreation Area.

 Marquette Regional History Museum